-- regularly communicating with the student and their parents/carers where appropriate - convening a Student Support Group of school wellbeing staff and teachers to plan, support and monitor affected students - developing Student Support Plans for students impacted by the incident to ensure appropriate levels of care and support are provided depending on their involvement.
+- regularly communicating with the student and their parents/guardians/carers where appropriate - convening a Student Support Group of school wellbeing staff and teachers to plan, support and monitor affected students - developing Student Support Plans for students impacted by the incident to ensure appropriate levels of care and support are provided depending on their involvement.

-You should contact MACS' Student Wellbeing Information Line (9267 0228) for a description of the range of school-based support services that may be available, including SAFEMinds and referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace.
+You should contact the MACS Regional General Manager for a description of the range of school-based support services that may be available, including SAFEMinds and referrals to family violence services, Centres Against Sexual Assault (CASA) or headspace.

 Where external authorities are investigating a report of abuse or risk of abuse, it is the role of the Principal of St. Christopher's to ensure that students are supported throughout interviews at the school.
-For more information on this topic, refer to School Guidelines 2.19a: Police and DHHS Interview Protocols.
+For more information on this topic, refer to School Guidelines 2.19a: Police and DFFH Interview Protocols.